Big occasions call for big cakes. And we're celebrating World Book Day with some amazing book-themed bakes!

-You don’t need a golden ticket to experience all the joy of the chocolate factory – you can make something prety magical at home with this scrumptious bar.
-With just two main ingredients; chocolate and sweets, why not follow in Willy Wonka’s footprints and experiment with any other ingredients you like!
+You don’t need a golden ticket to experience all the joy of the chocolate factory – you can make something pretty magical at home, like this scrumptious bar.
+With just two main ingredients (chocolate and sweets), why not follow in Willy Wonka’s footprints and experiment with any other ingredients you like!
 Just don't leave out the popping candy...

 Alice in Wonderland teapot cake

 Just marvel at this amazing teapot cake, which looks almost too good to eat!
 Everyone knows that a celebration calls for tea and cake and what could be better than an army of gingerbread card soldiers flying out of the Mad Hatter’s teapot?
-Just don't be late for tea, whatever you do!
+You wouldn't want to be late for this tea party...

 Everlasting Gobstopper cake

 Snozzcumbers are the BFG's favourite food.
-Described as looking like a cucumber, but being very different, the original Snozzcumber in the books tasted of frogskin and rotten fish according to Sophie, while the BFG said it tasted like cockroaches and slime wanglers.
-We can assure you however, this big and fabulous Swiss roll with lime jelly doesn't bear any resemblance in the taste department.
+Resembling a cucumber with its striped, warty appearance, the Snozzcumber is described by Sophie as tasting of frogskin and rotten fish, while the BFG likens the taste to cockroaches.
+When sliced up it's said to have slimy, putrid flesh and lots of seeds.
+Grim.
+We can assure you that our fabulous Swiss roll with lime jelly doesn't bear any resemblance in the taste department.